Treating cancer of the uterus

-Cancer of the uterus is often diagnosed early, before it has spread, and can be treated surgically.
-For many women, surgery will be the only treatment needed.
+Cancer of the uterus (endometrial cancer) is often diagnosed early, before it has spread.
+In many cases, surgery will be the only treatment needed.
 If cancer has spread beyond the uterus, radiation therapy, chemotherapy or hormone therapy may also be used.

 Learn more about:

 - Radiation therapy

 - Hormone treatment

 If you have not yet been through menopause, having a hysterectomy or radiation therapy for cancer of the uterus will mean you won’t be able to become pregnant.
 If having children is important to you, discuss the options with your doctor before starting treatment and ask to see a fertility specialist.
 It may be helpful to talk with a psychologist or counsellor if possible changes to fertility are worrying you.

 A small number of women with early-stage, low-grade cancer of the uterus choose to wait until after they have had children to have a hysterectomy.
 These women may be offered hormone therapy and carefully monitored while waiting to have surgery.

 For more on this, see Fertility and Cancer.